MSGil/OSS_Project_group7/README.md

-# JSON Parser in C
+# JSON Parser in C & Application: Parsely

 This project enables users to parse their text file into a JSON tet form, allowing users access to an easier & efficient way to translate their data.